100 Years of racetrack legends: 1937 - 1946

 BELLE CANE

 Large land owner Frank Armstrong, who had an Aberdeen Angus Stud at his Akitio Station in Dannevirke, bred Belle Cane who was secured by W. J. Smith, an Australian manufacturing magnate for 275gns.
-At the same sales Mr Smith, who had also just purchased the stallion Beau Pere for 3300gns, had purchased in all ten yearlings, and when it was hinted that he would not be able to handle so much young stock Mr Smith immediately offered to lease one of the fillies.
-Thus P. A. & T. J. O’Neill, Wanganui farmers, secured a two year lease over Belle Cane.
+At that Sale, Mr Smith, who had also just bought the stallion Beau Pere for 3300gns, purchased a total of ten yearlings.
+When it was hinted that he would not be able to handle so much young stock, Mr Smith immediately offered to lease one of the fillies.
+Thus Wanganui farmers, P. A. & T. J. O’Neill secured a two year lease over Belle Cane.

 After an unsuccessful two-year-old preparation Belle Cane was given plenty of time to build up for her three-year-old career.
 She was turned out in a paddock without any dry feed as it was O’Neill’s opinion that in the summer months a horse does not require hard feed so long as it is on rich country.

-In her first start as a three-year-old Belle Cane won by five lengths.
+In her first start as a three-year-old, Belle Cane won by five lengths.
 That was the forerunner of six wins in her first seven starts.
-Two wins were at Trentham including the WRC Pearce Hcp.
-At Riccarton she won the CJC Spring Plate.
-Unplaced in the CJC New Zealand Derby (Gr.1) she bounced back to win the CJC New Zealand Oaks (Gr.1) giving breeder Frank Armstrong the doubtful pleasure of having his filly, Cherry Bay, fill the position of runner-up to one he sold.
-She also secured the Manawatu Cup (L).
-In the 1941 WRC Wellington Cup (Gr.1) she ran second to Kindergarten and ran third to him in the Manawatu RC Awapuni Gold Cup (Gr.2).
-She finished the season with success in the 1941 ARC Great Northern Oaks (Gr.1) winning convincingly by two lengths.
+Unplaced in the CJC New Zealand Derby (Gr.2) she bounced back to win the CJC New Zealand Oaks (Gr.2) giving breeder Frank Armstrong the doubtful pleasure of having his filly, Cherry Bay, fill the position of runner-up to one he sold.
+In the 1941 WRC Wellington Cup (Gr.1) she ran second to Kindergarten and ran third to him in the Awapuni Gold Cup (Gr.2).
+She finished the season with success in the ARC Great Northern Oaks (Gr.1) winning convincingly by two lengths.
 She retired with seven wins, four of which were black-type.

 Sold to Louis B Mayer, film magnate and owner of a large-scale thoroughbred establishment in California, she found great success as a broodmare.